 How to get to Blenheim Palace

 Taking public transport to Blenheim is easy.
-From London hop on a train at Marylebone station and just a shade over an hour later you will arrive at Oxford Parkway.
+From the best Blenheim Palace Day Trip from London hop on a train at Marylebone station and just a shade over an hour later you will arrive at Oxford Parkway.
 You then catch the 500 Park and Ride bus to Woodstock.
-If you show your train or bus ticket you will get 30% off entry to the Palace.
-You can also go to Oxford station and catch the 500 but the Parkway is a quicker journey.
+If you show your train or bus ticket you will get 30% off entry to the Palace, or use GREEN30 when booking online.

 - Blenheim Palace, Woodstock OX20 1PP